-1. Patients will be PN dependent (unable to meet nutritional needs solely by enteral nutrition) and are expected to require PN for at least another 30 days 2.
-Patients considered eligible for study participation must have parenteral nutrition associated liver disease (PNALD) as defined as a direct bilirubin of ≥ 2 mg/dl or currently on Omegaven through another protocol.
+1. Patients will be PN dependent (unable to meet nutritional needs solely by enteral nutrition) and are expected to require PN for at least another 30 days.
+2. Patients considered eligible for study participation must have parenteral nutrition associated liver disease (PNALD) as defined as a direct bilirubin of $\geq 2$ mg/dl on at least the last two consecutive measures or by histology and/or currently on Omegaven through another protocol and unable to remain on that protocol due to transfer to our institution.
 Other causes of liver disease should be excluded.
 A liver biopsy is not necessary for treatment.
-3. Direct bilirubin > 2.0 mg/dl, or already on Omegaven through another protocol.
-4. Signed patient informed consent.
-5. The patient must have utilized standard therapies to prevent the progression of his/her liver disease including surgical treatment, cyclic PN, avoiding overfeeding, reduction/removal of copper and manganese from PN, advancement of enteral feeding, and the use of ursodiol (i.e., Actigall[®]).
+3. The patient must have utilized standard therapies to prevent the progression of his/her liver disease including surgical treatment, cyclic PN, avoiding overfeeding, reduction/removal of copper and manganese from PN, advancement of enteral feeding, and the use of ursodiol (i.e., Actigall®).
+4. Patients ages birth up to and including 18 years of age.